 TJC is one of the largest community colleges in Texas.
-With 312 full-time faculty members and 355 part-time faculty members, approximately 12,270 students enrolled per semester, and 1,187 degrees/certificates awarded in May 2018.
+With over 660 faculty and nearly 13,000 students enrolled per semester, the College awards more than 2,500 degrees/certificates each year.

-92 years of excellence
+93 years of excellence

-For 92 years, TJC has embodied the true sense of the term "community college," as reflected in its foundational promises to provide students with a quality education, a vibrant student life and opportunities for service to the community.
+For 93 years, TJC has embodied the true sense of the term "community college," as reflected in its core values: unity, caring, integrity, empowering and excellence.